cobbzilla/zilla-script/README.md

 ## The Problem

 You're testing a REST API.
 You need to:
-1. Auth with email/SMS
+1. Make requests and validate things about the responses
-2. Create some resources
+2. Create/read/update/delete some resources
-3. Upload files
+3. Authenticate, establish sessions, make requests from multiple sessions
-4. Validate responses
+4. Chain requests using captured session tokens and IDs
-5. Chain requests using captured session tokens and IDs
+5. Upload files

 Your options:
 - **Postman collections**: Click-fest UI, version control nightmare, no real programming